 Our staff are non-judgmental, good listeners and great motivators – and perhaps most important of all, they have a shared, genuine desire to change our clients’ lives for the better.
 Their hard work and dedication is our organisation’s strength.

 Dr. Hakim is the Medical Director of the Nazareth Hospital EMMS.
-He is a Clinical Assistant Professor at the Faculty of Medicine at the Technion, the Israel Institute of Technology, and also serves as a Senior Physician in Paediatrics and the Paediatric Pulmonary Institute at the Rambam Health Care Campus in Haifa.
+He is a Clinical Assistant Professor, Faculty of Medicine at the Israel Institute of Technology (Technion).
+He also serves as a Senior Physician in Paediatrics and the Paediatric Pulmonary Institute at the Rambam Health Care Campus in Haifa.

 He has multiple publications, especially for pioneering work in sleep medicine, the biology of cancer and asthma.
 His research achievements have been published in worldwide leading journals such as Cancer Research, Chest and Nature Medicine.

 Dr Hakim is married to Rania, a dentist, a graduate of Hadassah and the Hebrew University School of Dentistry in Jerusalem, with whom he is happily sharing the responsibility of parenting their two young boys.
 Dr Fahed is committed the founding Christian values of the Nazareth Trust to work with all people regardless of their faith, background or political views.

 Amal is the director of the Nazareth School of Nursing.
 Having always loved reading, Amal’s vision was to help others – particularly women - achieve Academic success.
 She loves her students, and tells them so: finding good self-esteem and encouragement as the best motivator for excellent work.

 Amal was born in Aleppo, Syria to a family of six siblings and has two sons.